Save 30% on online shipping anywhere in Canada and the US!

 There are two types of permanent magnets: those from “hard” magnetic materials and those from “soft” magnetic materials.
 “Hard” magnetic metals tend to stay magnetized over a long period.
 Common examples are:

-• Alnico alloy, an iron alloy with aluminum, nickel and cobalt.
+• Alnico alloy: an iron alloy with aluminum, nickel and cobalt.
 Alnico alloys make strong permanent magnets.
 They are widely used in industrial and consumer electronics.
 For example, in large electric motors, microphones, loudspeakers, electric guitar pickups and microwaves.

-• Ferrite, a ceramic compound composed of iron oxide and other metallic elements.
+• Ferrite: a ceramic compound composed of iron oxide and other metallic elements.
 Ferrites are used in refrigerator magnets and small electric motors.

 “Soft” magnetic metals can be magnetized but lose their magnetism quickly.
 Common examples are iron-silicon alloys and nickel-iron alloys.
-These materials are typically used in electronics, for example transformers and magnetic shielding.
+These materials are typically used in electronics, for example, transformers and magnetic shielding.

 Electromagnets

 Electromagnets are made from a coil of copper wire wound around a core made from iron, nickel or cobalt.
-The coiled wire will generate a magnetic field when an electric current passes through it, however, the magnetic field disappears the moment the current stops.
+The coiled wire will generate a magnetic field when an electric current passes through it; however, the magnetic field disappears the moment the current stops.
 Electromagnets need electricity to work.
 Their usefulness lies in the ability to vary the strength of the magnetic field through controlling the electrical current in the wire.

-Junkyard cranes are also fitted with electromagnets which are used to pick up and drop large vehicles with ease.
+Junkyard cranes are also fitted with electromagnets, which are used to pick up and drop large vehicles with ease.
 These electromagnets take the form of a round plate fitted to the end of the crane.

 A modern train system known as Maglev (short for magnetic levitation) uses electromagnets to levitate the train above the rail.
 This reduces friction and allows the train to move at tremendous speed.

-Advanced applications of electromagnets include magnetic resonance imaging (MRI) machines, and particle accelerators (like the Large Hadron Collider).
+Advanced applications of electromagnets include magnetic resonance imaging (MRI) machines and particle accelerators (like the Large Hadron Collider).

 Neodymium Magnets

 Neodymium magnets are a type of rare-earth magnet comprised of an alloy of neodymium, iron and boron.
 They were devised in 1982 by General Motors and Sumitomo Special Metals.
-Neodymium magnets are the strongest type of permanent magnet commercially available.
-They are used when strong permanent magnets are required, particularly in cordless tool motors, hard disk drives and magnetic fasteners.
+Developed independently by both companies, these magnets have revolutionized what metals are magnetic across industries.

-Turning Non-Magnetic Metals Into Magnets
+Turning Non-Magnetic Metals into Magnets

 Copper and manganese are not normally magnetic.
 However, a ground-breaking new technique, developed by Oscar Cespedes of the University of Leeds, UK, has transformed copper and manganese into magnets.

 Cespedes and his team fabricated films of copper and manganese on carbon structures called Buckyballs.
 When an external magnetic field was applied and removed, the films retained 10% of the magnetic field.
-This new technique is set to provide a more biocompatible and environmentally-friendly way to manufacture MRI machines.
+This new technique is set to provide a more biocompatible and environmentally friendly way to manufacture MRI machines.

 Other possible applications include use in wind turbines.
-Wind turbines currently use iron cobalt and nickel with rare-Earth elements.
+Wind turbines currently use iron, cobalt, and nickel with rare-Earth elements.
 But these elements are expensive and tough to mine.
 The breakthrough opens the possibilities to cheaper alternatives.

 Metal Supermarkets

-Metal Supermarkets is the world’s largest small-quantity metal supplier with over 100 brick-and-mortar stores across the US, Canada, and United Kingdom.
+Celebrating 40 years of operation, Metal Supermarkets is the world’s largest small-quantity metal supplier with over 130 brick-and-mortar stores across the US, Canada, and United Kingdom.
 We are metal experts and have been providing quality customer service and products since 1985.

 At Metal Supermarkets, we supply a wide range of metals for a variety of applications.
 Our stock includes: mild steel, stainless steel, aluminum, tool steel, alloy steel, brass, bronze and copper.